eshabram/ML_Compression/README.md

 The best way to ensure that dependencies are met is to use Anaconda.
 This will ensure that most of the tools needed are there.
-To do this, navigate to the Anaconda website located [HERE](https://www.anaconda.com/download "HERE") and download the operating specific version.
+To do this, navigate to the Anaconda website located [HERE](https://www.anaconda.com/download "HERE") and download your operating system's specific version.
 The only dependency outside of this would be nltk for word tokenization and various other text processing.
 Run this command to install: